Essa, Ontario

 Essa is a township in Ontario, Canada, west and south of the city of Barrie in Simcoe County.
 It is bounded by County Road 90 to its north, County Road 27 to its east, and Ontario Highway 89 to its south.
 The township is about 100 km from Toronto.
 The township is well known for its agriculture industry, particularly potato farming.
 Nearby CFB Borden brings a strong military presence to the area as well, including a high number of Francophone families.

 Communities

 The main communities of this township are Angus, Thornton, and Baxter.
 Other small hamlets are Cedargrove, Colwell, Egbert, Elmgrove, Hoe Doe Valley, Ivy, Utopia and West Essa.

 Angus is the largest community in Essa Township, and the main access to the neighbouring Canadian Forces Base Borden.
 It offers services such as Essa Public Library, catholic and public elementary schools, public secondary school, a small shopping centre, many stores, a chamber of commerce and a recreation facility.
 Angus is located in the northwestern corner of Essa township.
 Located in Essa's municipal Ward 1, the township councillor for Angus is Pieter Kiezebrink.

 Angus is named in honour of Angus Morrison, former Member of the Legislative Assembly for Simcoe North.

 Notable residents

 Controversial politician Helena Guergis, the former Member of Parliament for Simcoe—Grey, resides in Angus.
 Her cousin David Guergis was Essa's mayor until 2010.

+Frederick Grant Banting (1891–1941), co-discoverer of insulin, was born in Essa.